Click on a question to view the answer.

 But your label claims it’s “Natural”.
 How is your chicken different from conventional chicken that is also”Natural”?

 FreeBird Chicken is Beyond “Natural”.
 In addition to being minimally processed with no artificial ingredients, our chickens have never been administered antibiotics, fed only a vegetarian diet, and are humanely raised in a stress-free environment.
-Conventional growers cannot make these same claims.
+Conventional farmers cannot make these same claims.

 Do you use growth hormones?